 Yellowstone biologists use remote cameras to study wildlife in the park.
 These strategically placed cameras help to identify and learn about our more secretive wildlife residents, like cougars.

 The cougar (Puma concolor), also known as mountain lion, is the one of the largest cats in North America and a top predator native to Greater Yellowstone.
 (The jaguar, which occurs in New Mexico and Arizona, is larger.)
-As part of predator removal campaigns in the early 1900s, cougars and wolves were killed throughout the lower 48 states, including national parks.
-Wolves (Canis lupus) were eradicated and, although cougars were probably eliminated from Yellowstone, the species survived in the West because of its cryptic nature and preference for rocky, rugged territory where the cats are difficult to track.
+As part of predator-removal campaigns in the early 1900s, cougars and wolves were killed throughout the lower 48 states, including national parks.
+Wolves (Canis lupus) were eradicated and, although cougars were largely eliminated from Yellowstone, the species survived in the West because of its cryptic nature and preference for rocky, rugged territory where the cats are difficult to track.
 Eventually the survivors re-established themselves in Yellowstone in the early 1980s, possibly making their way from wilderness areas in central Idaho.

-While disease and starvation are occasional causes of cougar deaths, competition with other cougars or predators, and human hunting (during legal seasons outside protected areas) are the main causes of cougar mortality.
+While disease and starvation are occasional causes of cougar deaths, competition with other cougars or predators, and human hunting (during legal seasons outside protected areas), are the main causes of cougar mortality.
 Habitat fragmentation and loss are the main long-term threats to cougar populations across the western United States.

 Cougars live throughout the park in summer, but few people ever see them.
 The northern range of Yellowstone is prime habitat for cougars because snowfall is light and prey always available.
 Cougars follow their main prey as they move to higher elevations in summer and lower elevations in the winter.